KennyBrijs/Baloo-Boilerplate/readme.md

 	Notice the difference in comment styles here: `/* */` and `// `.
 In SASS, `/* */` comments will be compiled in the actual CSS, `// ` will not.

-	By putting comments like `/* 480px and up rules */` at the top of every file, they will be rendered in your `main.css` file, so you can easily trace back which file a certain rule came from when you're debugging.
+	By putting comments like `/* 480px and up rules */` at the top of every file, this comment will be rendered in your `main.css` file.
+With that, you can easily trace back which file a certain rule belongs to when you're debugging your code.

 Have a question?
 [Tweet Baloo!](https://twitter.com/baloobp)

-**Legal stuff:** I am a young webdeveloper trying to make a contribution to the web, not a lawyer.
+**Legal stuff:** I am a young frontend webdeveloper trying to make a contribution to the web, not a lawyer.
 No copyright infringement intended, nor do I give you any guarantee for support or that this boilerplate is foolproof.
 When you launch your project using it, it is your responsibility to test everything (the code you use and the code you write) thoroughly.
 The packages mentioned at the beginning of this document are not created by me, and I hereby wish to thank all the people who contributed to them.
 If I used any of it illegaly, please contact me and I'll change it as fast as I can.